-This episode of the Mo’ Money Podcast is sponsored by the Quickbooks.
-Quickbooks offers such as Cash Flow Planner and Receipt Capture to help small business owners with success in their day to day roles.
+This episode of the More Money Podcast is sponsored by the Quickbooks.
+Quickbooks offers such as Cash Flow Planner and Receipt Capture to help small business owners with success in their day-to-day roles.
 They also offer new customers a free 30-day trial to see if it’s right for them.
 To learn more, visit Quickbooks.ca.

 I can’t believe we’re already here but this is the last episode of 2019 and Season 9 of the Mo’ Money Podcast!
 And what better way to end it than with an episode all about value investing with New York Times bestselling author Danielle Town.

 Although I’ve done a ton of episodes on the podcast on investing, if you’re a long-time listener then you may have found that most of the guests I have on the show tend to say pretty much the same things: keep fees low, diversify and invest in low-cost index funds or index ETFs.
 Not Danielle!
 As a value investor following the path of Warren Buffet and Charlie Munger, she has an altogether different strategy for reaching financial independence.
 Instead of buying investment products that replicate a broad market index, she believes in investing in just a few stocks strategically, buying low, holding on to them, then eventually selling them when they are priced high to earn a nice profit.